sstrubberg/docs/docs/apis/tutorials/api-examples.md

 ```

 ### Run Library-Enabled Engine Job (e.g. Face Recognition)

-Note: "libraryEngineModelId" can be obtained by running the "Get Library Training Stats" query in the "Library" section.
+> "libraryEngineModelId" can be obtained by running the [Get Library Training Stats](#get-library-training-stats) query in the "Library" section

 ```graphql
 mutation runLibraryEngineJob {